Ladies and gentlemen, start your semi-colons!

 And typically when I post CTE examples to newsgroups / forums, I do this, to avoid the inevitable comeback with this error message attached (because you never know where they are going to jam your example, and then complain that it didn't work):

-.Net SqlClient Data Provider: Msg 319, Level 15, State 1, Line 2 Incorrect syntax near the keyword 'with'.
-If this statement is a common table expression or an xmlnamespaces clause, the previous statement must be terminated with a semicolon
+Incorrect syntax near the keyword 'with'.
+If this statement is a common table expression or an xmlnamespaces clause, the previous statement must be terminated with a semicolon.

-But I think that syntax is far too ugly and counter-intuitive for my production code (YMMV).
-So for this reason, all relevant statements in my code get a semi-colon.
-I didn't go to the extent of inspecting all of my existing code and adding them, but if I was re-visiting a module for some other enhancement, I would take the few seconds and add any semi-colons that were missing.
-I didn't feel like I needed to do this, but thought it best to future-proof my code as much as possible, when convenient.
-And of course when writing new code, I would always terminate.
+To prevent this from happening to you, all relevant statements should get a semi-colon.
+I wouldn't go to the extent of inspecting all of your existing code and adding them, but if I were re-visiting a module for some other enhancement, I would take the few seconds and add any semi-colons that were missing.
+When writing new code, I would always terminate.
 This is probably best demonstrated by scrolling through my blog posts over the past year or two, and trying to spot any examples where I neglected to add a semi-colon.
-I doubt you'll find many!
+I doubt you'll find many recently!

 Someday, I may use MERGE.

-In SQL Server 2008, a similar requirement was added for MERGE: you can't run a MERGE statement unless it is properly terminated with a semi-colon.
+MERGE – it must be properly terminated with a semi-colon.
 Otherwise, you get this error message: